tammywebdev/OpenClassrooms/README.md

 This is a browser-based game.
 It can support 2 players on the same computer to play by turn.

 The [Board Game](https://github.com/tammywebdev/OpenClassrooms/blob/main/projects/board-game/README.md) is built with pure (vanilla) javascript without any dependencies.
 It also uses Twitter Bootstrap for the layout.

+## Film Festival

+This is a responsive website.
+It is responsive to tablet and mobile screen sizes.

+The [Film Festival website](https://github.com/tammywebdev/OpenClassrooms/blob/main/projects/film-festival/README.md) is built with Twitter Bootstrap.